-The PDF/VT standard has been published in 2010 as ISO 16612-2.
+The PDF/VT standard has been published in 2010 as ISO 16612:2010.
 It is »designed to enable variable document printing (VDP) in a variety of environments«.
 (Note that the abbreviation VDP is sometimes expanded to »Variable Data Printing« as an alternative to »Variable Document Printing«).
 PDF/VT documents contain the final content elements and associated metadata, but not any variables or templates.
 The predecessor standard ISO 16612-1:2005 specified the PPML/VDX formats based on PDF 1.4.
 However, this older standard was missing several PDF features and relied on constructs external to PDF.
-The modern standard PDF/VT is based on the PDF/X-4 and PDF/X-5 standards and supports PDF 1.6 features including transparency, layers, and ICC-based color management.
+The modern PDF/VT standard is based on PDF/X-4 and PDF/X-5 and supports PDF 1.6 features including transparency, layers, and ICC-based color management.
 In addition to the requirements of PDF/X the PDF/VT standard adds supplementary features to PDF to meet the requirements of high-volume personalized printing.
-PDF/VT enables high-performance rendering (RIPping) of digital print files by adding efficient resource management to PDF.
+PDF/VT enables high-performance rendering (ripping) of digital print files by adding efficient resource management to PDF.

 Since PDF/X includes color management features and support for ICC color profiles, PDF/VT inherits the same features.
 While color management may present a learning curve for organizations which up to now restricted themselves to black and white printing, it opens up the arena for colorful print products with consistent color reproduction.

 The scope of PDF/VT includes the important segments »variable document printing« and »transactional printing« which are defined below.